gbvbahia01/Make/README.md

  MakeEntity.make(Employee.class, "Test_Name_2");
 ```
 Make method receive a String var-args as a second argument.
 When is informed Make will search all tests that have the name informed.
 The order is important.
 The first rule is kept.
 I mean that: a rule from the first test name will no replaced by a second rule for a second name for the same class field.<br>
+The next tag is entities.
+This tag enable to create a lot of rules fields in the same test.
+You do not need put a tag for each field class.
+Only the fields that you want to define rules.
+In this example Employer or Employee can have each one 10 fields but only the fields in XML will have rules for values.
+Others fields will use JSR303 if have or free values if have not.

 <b> Specialized Factories </b><br>
 Some fields need to be treated with a special value.
 Like a contract number, a social number, drive id and so on.
 For this cases you can create a specialized factory.
 You must create all of it in the TEST source of course.